drym-org/symex.el/DSL-Docs.rst

 Using a Debugger (EDebug)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Another way is to use the ELisp Debugger, EDebug.
-This can be helpful to see the exact steps the DSL evaluator goes through in executing a traversal, and can be helpful for cases where the traversal isn't doing what you think it should be and you want to understand why (or even if you just want to understand how the evaluator works).
+This allows you to see the exact steps the DSL evaluator goes through in executing a traversal and the effects it has on the code, and can be helpful if you want to understand why a traversal isn't doing what you think it should be doing (or even if you just want to understand how the DSL works).
+A good debugger isn't just for debugging problems, it's also an exploratory tool for quick feedback at the creative stage when you're implementing new functionality.
+It can help you be more efficient at every stage of development.

-To use it, first evaluate the ``symex-execute-traversal`` function for debugging by placing point somewhere within it and then invoking ``M-x edebug-defun`` (I personally have this bound in an ELisp specific leader / Hydra).
-Now, if you execute a traversal (e.g. via the REPL as in the recipe above), it will put you in the debugger and allow you to step through the code.
+To use it, first evaluate the relevant traversal evaluator (for instance, the ``symex-execute-traversal`` function) for debugging by placing point somewhere within it and then invoking ``M-x edebug-defun`` (I personally have this bound in an ELisp specific leader / Hydra).
+Now, if you execute a traversal (e.g. via the REPL as in the recipe above, with a test expression in the Scratch buffer -- or even just by invoking the relevant feature on source code while in Symex mode), it will put you in the debugger and allow you to step through the code.
 Handy commands for EDebug:

 * ``s`` -- step forward
 * ``i`` -- step in